thefrontiergroup/frontier_generators/README.md

 - Feature and unit tests for all of the above
 - Empty seed rake task

+## Important Caveat

+This gem is specifically made to be paired with the [Frontier Template](https://github.com/thefrontiergroup/rails-template).
+Technology choices in these generators are completely dependent on what is in the latest version of Frontier Template.

+If you want to use this gem in another rails project, you'd need to rewrite some of the output of the generators.

+When I use these generators in other rails projects I only enable the model and seeds generators.

 ## Installing

 Add the following to the development group in your Gemfile: